DavideZingaro/HW2/README.md

         ```

   3. __```SerieAbonus.ipynb:```__
-      > A bonus Jupiter notebook which provides the same Exploratory Data Analysis on the Serie A league.
+      > A bonus Jupyter notebook which provides the same Exploratory Data Analysis on the Serie A league.